Some graphics devices don't support gradients and patterns. We set the

 scale_fill_manual(values = patterns)

 In the plot below, can you redirect the alpha aesthetic to represent the count computed variable?
-You can set the fill aesthetic to a fixed colour like "black".
 For an extra challenge, can you use scale_alpha_continuous() to anchor 0 at complete transparency?

 ggplot(diamonds) +